-Article 14 of the DWFD Act stipulates port inspection on vessels entering Korean ports retaining fish and fish products taken from waters outside Korea's jurisdiction

-In accordance with the Regulation on transhipment and landing of catches taken from waters outside Korea's jurisdiction, all distant water fishing vessels shall obtain the government's approval prior to transhipment, and the results of transhipments are submitted to the FMC and maintained on the FMC database.
-Document-based inspection are conducted for all transhipment events(at-sea and in-port transhipments) and the target coverage of physical inspection is 100% and 10% for domestic ports and foreign ports, respectively.

-- iii.
-Information sharing with designated Port States:- - Korea does not have information sharing arrangements with port states but communicates with them on a case-by-case basis if necessary. - iv.
-Monitoring systems for recording the quantity of SBT transhipped:-In accordance with the Regulation on transhipment and landing of catches taken from waters outside Korea's jurisdiction, all distant water fishing vessels shall obtain the government's approval prior to transhipment, and the results of transhipments are submitted to the FMC and maintained on the FMC database. - v.
-Process for validating8 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):-
+- Flag State inspection requirements for in-port transhipments of SBT (include % coverage):Article 14 of the DWFD Act stipulates port inspection on vessels entering Korean ports retaining fish and fish products taken from waters outside Korea's jurisdiction In accordance with the Regulation on transhipment and landing of catches taken from waters outside Korea' s jurisdiction, all distant water fishing vessels shall obtain the government' s approval prior to transhipment, and the results of transhipments are submitted to the FMC and maintained on the FMC database.
+Document-based inspection are conducted for all transhipment events(at-sea and in-port transhipments) and the target coverage of physical inspection is 100% and 10% for domestic ports and foreign ports, respectively. - iii.
+Information sharing with designated Port States:-Korea does not have information sharing arrangements with port states but communicates with them on a case-by-case basis if necessary. - iv.
+Monitoring systems for recording the quantity of SBT transhipped: -In accordance with the Regulation on transhipment and landing of catches taken from waters outside Korea' s jurisdiction, all distant water fishing vessels shall obtain the government' s approval prior to transhipment, and the results of transhipments are submitted to the FMC and maintained on the FMC database. - v.
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):-